 - don’t want an appointment, or see the need for an appointment, or see the need to do anything different (regardless of whether they have a need or not);

-- may have a recognized need but are getting push back from other stakeholders and don’t know how to manage whatever issues would face change once a different solution is brought in;
+- may have a recognized need but are getting push back from those who would touch the solution and don’t know how to manage any required change;

-- may have a need but have not yet decided to use an external resource rather than a known vendor;
+- may have a need but are considering internal options and have not yet decided to use an external resource

-- have buying patterns different from your selling patterns and don’t like your approach even though they like/need your solution.
+- have buying patterns different from your selling patterns and don’t like your approach.

-People buy something when they cannot resolve a business problem AND they have gotten appropriate buy-in from those folks and departments who will be involved with a new solution (stakeholders – usually unknown to sellers) AND whose buying patterns match a seller’s selling patterns (Remember telemarketing?
+People buy something when they cannot resolve a business problem AND they have gotten appropriate buy-in from those folks and departments who will be involved with a new solution AND whose buying patterns match a seller’s selling patterns (Remember telemarketing?
 Their solutions were fine – it was their selling patterns that were problematic.).

 - How will folks know that bringing in something new could add to what they are already doing and offer minimal disruption?